In-It-Together/c3_useState_Timer/README.md

 ## But... you already built a counter!

 Sometimes iterating on a simple design is a great way to learn.
-There are so many types of timers out there.
-Here are a couple ideas to consider when you iterate on our basic timer:
+There are so many types of counters out there.
+Here are a couple ideas to consider when you iterate on our basic counter:

 - What if your counter updates every second?
 - What if something special happens based on a specific value of the counter?